nus-cs2103-AY2425S1/ip/docs/README.md

 # Cloud User Guide
+Cloud is a minimalistic desktop application for managing tasks, deadlines and events.

 ![Ui.png](Ui.png)

-Cloud is a minimalistic desktop application for managing tasks, deadlines and events.
+## Quick start
+1. Ensure you have `Java 17` installed.
+2. Download the latest `.jar` file from [here](https://github.com/chrisjohntan/ip/releases) into an empty folder.
+3. Open a command terminal, `cd` into the folder containing the jar file, and run `java -jar cloud.jar`.

 ## Adding todos: `todo`